Keyboard shortcuts

 - name: config

-mountPath: /etc/radar-agent
+mountPath: /etc/radar-collector

 readOnly: true